Modelling Large Dimensional Datasets with Markov Switching Factor Models: Estimation

 where the constraints ensure that probabilities add up to one.
 In principle, in the M step we should also account for the term $\E_{\mathbf{\widehat{q}}^{\left( k\right) }}\left[ \log f \left( \bm{\mc G}\right)\l\vert\bm X\r. \right]$, which however in our context does not depend on any parameter.

-It is well known that the iteration of these steps produces a series of log-likelihoods which are increasing.
-Indeed, $\E_{\mathbf{\widehat{q}}^{\left( k\right) }}\left[ \log f\left( \bm{\mc G}\left\vert \bm{X};\mathbf{q}\right. \right) \l\vert \bm X\r.\right]$ does not contribute to the convergence of the EM algorithm (see \citealp{DLR77} and \citealp{wu83}).
-Moreover, if the maximum is identified and unique, then the EM algorithm will eventually lead to lead to the Maximum Likelihood estimator of $\mbf q$.
-As shown below, the solution of the M step can be computed using the expressions given in \eqref{eq:LXGXIphi} and \eqref{eq:XIrho}.
-Such solution is unique and has a closed form, so, no identification issue, due to multiple maxima or related to the existence of such maxima, arises in this context.
+It is well known that the iteration of these steps produces a series of increasing log-likelihoods.
+Indeed, $\E_{\mathbf{\widehat{q}}^{\left( k\right) }}\left[ \log f\left( \bm{\mc G}\left\vert \bm{X};\mathbf{q}\right. \right) \l\vert \bm X\r.\right]$ does not contribute to the convergence of the EM algorithm (see \citealp{DLR77}, and \citealp{wu83}).
+Moreover, if the maximum is identified and unique, then the EM algorithm will eventually lead to the Maximum Likelihood estimator of $\mbf q$.
+As shown below, the solution of the M step can be computed explicitly using the expressions given in \eqref{eq:LXGXIphi} and \eqref{eq:XIrho}.
+This solution is unique and in closed form.
+Therefore, no identification issue arises due to multiple maxima, or related to the existence of such maxima.